jonathandannel/graphite/readme.md

 - `barFont`: Styles the font of the bar value numbers.
 Takes an array `['fontcolor', 'fontsize']`.
 Font color is a string with a Hex/RGB value and font size is a plain number.

 - `titleFont`: Same as labelFont and barFont options.

--`fixPadding`: Sometimes other CSS rules and frameworks (namely Bootstrap/Foundation) can negatively impact the alignment of columns and separators.
-This option should be used like so: `{'fixPadding': true}` if needed.

 `element`: The <b>ID</b> of the element that the graph will be rendered to.
 Should *not* be a string.